A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

-Given a $\kappa$-partition $\cP$ and a weighted tree decomposition of $G_\cP$ of width $\tau$, we note that there exists a nice tree decomposition of $G$ (i.e., a ``traditional'', non-partitioned tree decomposition) with the property that each bag is a subset of the union of a number of partition classes, such that the total weight of those classes is at most $\tau$.
-This can be seen by creating a nice version of the weighted tree decomposition of $G_\cP$, and then replacing every introduce/forget bag (that introduces/forgets a class of the partition) by a series of introduce/forget bags (that introduce/forget the individual vertices).
+\begin{observation} Given a $\kappa$-partition $\cP$ and a weighted tree decomposition of $G_\cP$ of width $\tau$, there exists a nice tree decomposition of $G$ (i.e., a ``traditional'', non-partitioned tree decomposition) with the property that each bag is a subset of the union of a number of partition classes, such that the total weight of those classes is at most $\tau$. \end{observation}

+We can do this by creating a nice version of the weighted tree decomposition of $G_\cP$, and then replacing every introduce/forget bag (that introduces/forgets a class of the partition) by a series of introduce/forget bags (that introduce/forget the individual vertices).
 We call such a decomposition a \emph{traditional tree decomposition}.
 Using such a decomposition, it becomes easy to give algorithms for problems for which we already have dynamic-programming algorithms operating on nice tree decompositions.
 We can re-use the algorithms for the leaf, introduce, join and forget cases, and either show that the number of partial solutions remains bounded (by exploiting the properties of the underlying $\kappa$-partition) or show that we can discard some irrelevant partial solutions.